AdaCore/gnatstudio/docs/users_guide/extending.rst

 The directories given by the :file:`GNATSTUDIO_DOC_PATH` environment variable are searched for the HTML documentation files.
 However, you can also use the :file:`<doc_path>` XML node to define additional directories to search.
-Such a directory is relative to the installation directory of GPS.
+Such a directory is relative to the installation directory of GNAT Studio.
 For example::

   <?xml version="1.0"?>